 In semi-agreement with the Schnitzer principle is United States v.
 McMains, 540 F.2d 387 (8th Cir., 1976).
 McMains observed, however, that “The power is a narrow one, usually exercised in cases of illegal prosecution or acquittals and is not to be routinely used.”
 Chastain v.
 Kelley, 510 F.2d 1232, 1235 (D.C.
 Cir., 1975), holds that the power to order expungement is an instance of the general power of the federal courts to fashion appropriate remedies to protect important legal rights.
 The Chastain opinion cites other cases of similar holding.

-The United States Supreme Court has never treated this issue directly.
+In Garris v.
+Federal Bureau of Investigation, the Ninth Circuit ordered expungement of “threat assessment memos” that the FBI created.
+Note, however, that expunged records in that case related to a civil (not a criminal) investigation.
+Expungement in Garris was granted under the Privacy Act, 5 U.S.C. § 552a, a specific non-criminal statute.
+The United States Supreme Court has never treated directly expungement of criminal records.
 In view of the disparate treatment between the circuits, a decent likelihood exists that this issue can reach the Supreme Court.
 The Supreme Court has upheld expunction of non-criminal records of administrative agencies.
 Cases so holding are collected in Chastain.

 A New Beginning Eligibility Review FAQ Difficult Cases Our Guarantee Your Arrest History

 Testimonials “Plan B” Recent Developments Unreasonable Delays Court Decisions

 After the Expungement DNA Mental Health Records Child Abuse Registry Identity Theft

 Traffic Offenses Skills and Methods Radio Promo How Did We Do?
 Retiring!
 Contact Us!